WengYuehTing/FaceSight-application/README.md

 # FaceSight
-<div style="text-align: justify"> We present FaceSight, a computer vision-based hand-to-face gesture
-sensing technique for AR glasses.
+We present FaceSight, a computer vision-based hand-to-face gesture sensing technique for AR glasses.
 FaceSight fxes an infrared camera onto the bridge of AR glasses to provide extra sensing capability of the lower face and hand behaviors.We obtained 21 hand-to-face gestures